 Pity the Mississauga junior hockey fan.
 There aren't many of them, but they do exist, and their passion for the game is unchanged from any others across this country.
-So imagine what it was like to buy season tickets for one of the worst franchises in junior hockey history; to show up and watch their team get blown out nearly every single game; to support them unconditionally through a horrible stretch of growing pains including four and three win seasons.
-Then, finally, midway through the 2000's, they finally became a respectable team, only to be bought out by the billionaire owner of a rival team and hustled out of town so that he could abduct their beautiful arena.
+So imagine what it was like to buy season tickets for one of the worst franchises in junior hockey history starting in the late 1990's.
+To show up and watch their team get blown out nearly every single game.
+To support them unconditionally through a horrible stretch of growing pains including seasons of four and three wins.
+Then, finally, midway through the 2000's, the IceDogs finally became a respectable team, only to be bought out by the billionaire owner of a rival team and hustled out of town so that he could abduct their beautiful arena.
 The few Mississauga diehards out there have been through a lot, is what I'm trying to say here.
 Finally, though, for the majority of them who've accepted that they are now expected to be Steelheads fans, after the third identity change in five years, they at least have stable and rich ownership willing to invest in the team, and the new team, by whatever name, finally seems poised to potentially break out and conquer the hearts and minds of the residents of Canada's biggest suburban wasteland.

 The now-renamed Paramount Centre today is mostly unchanged from the last years of the IceDogs.
 It is a yellow-brick sports complex in the sprawling heart of Mississauga.
 The neighbourhood is filled with one and two-storey office complexes and there quite literally is no retail or restaurants in the area whatsoever; it's all office parks and acres of parking lots.
 The arena itself sits within spitting distance of Highway 403, but there is as of yet no direct entrance from that road serving the arena, which means that you have to drive a bit to get there once off the expressway.
 While the neighbourhood is all concrete and asphalt and landscaped corporate bacchanalia, the Paramount Centre itself is actually quite nice - a sprawling yellow brick building with several community pads accentuating the main bowl, and a huge red sign announcing the arena's presence to the neighbourhood.
 There is a new sportsplex next door as well.
 Being Mississauga, everyone drives to the game, which dictates massive parking lots which are, fortunately enough, free.